OGNIMOHUB

 14. Policy Review and Updates

 This AML/KYC Policy will be reviewed at least annually by the MLRO and senior management to ensure its continued effectiveness, relevance, and compliance with evolving legal and regulatory requirements, as well as changes in Ognimohub's business operations or risk profile.
-Any necessary updates will be approved by senior management and communicated to all relevant personnel.
+Any updates will be approved by senior management and communicated to all relevant personnel.

 15. Contact Information